tmdmaker/tmdmaker/README.md

 ## Requirements

 ### plugin
-- java6 or later(8 is recommended)
+- java6 or later(java8 is recommended).

-- eclipse 3.4 or later(4.6 is recommended)
+- eclipse 3.4 or later(eclipse 4.6 is recommended).

 - GEF 3.x（Eclipse Graphical Editing Framework）.Same version as the eclipse.

-- (Optional) Xtend IDE 2.11.
-If you use tmdmaker sphinx plugin.
+- (Optional) Xtend IDE 2.11 and JavaSE8 ExecutionEnvirnment(Eclipse 4.4 or later).If you use tmdmaker sphinx plugin.

 ### RCP(java application)
 - java8